f3bolarinwa/MLOps_project_ml_pipeline/README.md

 2)src: contains pipeline components constituting the ML pipeline.
 Each component contains its own conda.yml, MLproject and run.py script.

-3)MLproject: an MLproject for the main pipeline
+3)MLproject: MLflow MLproject for the main pipeline

 4)conda.yml: defines all dependencies of the conda environment needed for main pipeline